CodeSparta/codectl.github.io/index.md

-The delivery design centers around the Koffer and Konductor automation runtime containers as pluggable artifact collection and Infrastructure as Code (IaC) delivery engines, which orchestrate the CloudCtl deployment services pod to augment cloud native features.
+The delivery design centers around the Koffer and Konductor automation runtime containers as pluggable artifact collection and Infrastructure as Code (IaC) delivery engines, which orchestrates the CloudCtl deployment services pod to augment cloud native features.

 ---
 #### Supported Environments